Welcome to “Social Security Q&A.” You ask a Social Security question, our guest expert provides the answer.

 On the other hand, you can expect to receive increases in your retirement benefits.
 Every year, benefits are increased based on the cost-of-living adjustment (COLA) for the year ending in September.

 Some years, retirees see no rise in benefits.
 For example, because inflation was low at the time, there was no adjustment for 2016.
-However, there is some good news: The increase for 2019 is 2.8 percent, the largest boost since the one for 2012.
+However, there was some good news this year: The increase for 2019 was 2.8%, the largest boost since the one for 2012.

 Social Security sends you a statement each year that shows this adjustment.
 The statement also describes any deductions in your check for items such as Medicare and tax withholding.